THE CONSTITUTION OF THE SOUTH AFRICAN NATIONAL EDITORS’ FORUM

 9.2 Members shall be given at least three weeks’ notice of an annual general meeting.

-9.3 The business of the annual general meeting shall be as follows:
+9.3 The business of the annual general meeting shall be to:

-9.3.1 To receive the annual report of the Management Committee;
+9.3.1 receive the annual report of the Management Committee;

-9.3.4 To elect the members’ representatives to the Editors’ Council for the following year;
+9.3.4 elect the ordinary members’ representatives to the Council for the following term, as contemplated in clause 7.3; and

-9.5 The quorum for an annual general meeting or a special general meeting shall be 10% of the membership present.
-If no quorum is available at such a meeting, the Chairperson may re-convene the meeting upon another date, and the re-convened meeting, if it so decides, may proceed to transact business even if the requisite quorum is not present, subject to there being at least one representative from each constituent element which occurs as a result of 7.3.
+9.5 The quorum for an annual general meeting or a special general meeting shall be 10% of the ordinary membership.
+If no quorum is available at such a meeting, the Chairperson may re-convene the meeting upon another date, and the re-convened meeting, if it so decides, may proceed to transact business even if the requisite quorum is not present.

 9.6 Members shall endeavour to reach decisions by consensus but if this is not possible decisions shall be taken to the vote.

-9.7 All paid up members of the Forum shall be entitled to vote.
+9.7 All paid-up ordinary members of the Forum shall be entitled to vote.

-9.8 Voting shall take place by show of hands, unless a member who is entitled to vote, requests a secret ballot in which case the Chairperson shall order a poll by secret ballot.
-The reasonableness of such a request shall have to be established by the Chairperson.
+9.8 Voting shall take place by show of hands, unless an ordinary member who is entitled to vote, requests a secret ballot in which case the Chairperson shall order a poll by secret ballot.
+The reasonableness of such a request shall be determined by the Chairperson.

-9.9 Each member shall have one vote and decisions, other than as otherwise provided for in this Constitution, shall be taken by way of simple majority.
+9.9 Each ordinary paid-up member shall have one vote and decisions, other than as otherwise provided for in this Constitution, shall be taken by way of simple majority.

-9.11 The Secretary will open a minute, and every annual general meeting, special general meeting, meeting of the Editors’ Council or Management Committee will be minuted and recorded in the minute book.
+9.11 The Secretary General will open a minute, and every annual general meeting, special general meeting, and meeting of the Council or Management Committee will be minuted and recorded in the minute book.

 10. AMENDMENTS TO THE CONSTITUTION